bresheske/architecture-checklist/architectural-discussion.md

 This is also considered _test driven development_, which is not required for the developer gaining full confidence in the quality of code before handing it off, but it sure helps build up a great, reuseable suite a test that the next individual is going to use as well.

 **Suggestion:** From ground zero, unit and integration tests must be prioritized and are a must-have for any feature before it goes into production.

+**Suggestion:** Keep in mind, developers will require this development experience to execute quickly.
+Remember developer experience #3, the feedback loop must be efficient.
+If a suite of tests grows over time and starts to consume time and processing power, look for performance optimization opportunities or simply re-define which tests are acceptable to run at which times.
+For example, we'll never expect to run a full suite of E2E tests while a developer is writing code, as it will just take way to long for the developer to gain useful feedback.

+### **Requirement 2: A certification engineer reaches full confidence before any new code leaves their isolated environment.**
+This is pretty much idential to the previous requirement, but I decided to separate them out.
+A certification engineer (QA / QA Automation) typically tests the project in a different way, and tends to hit different chunks of code in different areas.

+At this point, we know the developer has already ensured the integration tests pass before handing it off.
+The certification engineer needs to ensure:
+ - The tests created by the developer make sense, and hit all required cases.
+ - The feature doesn't unexpectedly break any pre-existing full E2E test cases.

+ **Suggestion:** From ground zero, an E2E suite of tests must be prioritized for a re-runnable proof-of-quality before any feature or release heads out to production.
+However, E2E tests are notoriously slow.
+These cases need to be added into the development pipeline but they shouldn't slow down developers at all.

+ **Suggestion:** I don't believe the E2E suite should focus on 100% coverage.
+Coverage should be hit in unit and integration tests, but E2E is to test to make sure two or more separate projects can communicate effectively.
+This also ensures the E2E suite runs quicker.

+### **Requirement 3: Any enginner may gain full confidence in product quality by pushing one button.**
+Wrapping up the testing section, this rule requires all work can be re-certified by anyone, and executed anywhere.
+This ensures that all of the testing for the feature is automated.

+If all of these pieces are put in place from the project initiation date, there's a very positive development CI/CD pipeline that can be created.

+1. Developers code for the feature, and run and create unit/integration tests along the way.
+1. QA professionals develop and maintain the E2E suite along the way.
+1. Developers push up pull-requests, other developers and QA professionals review it.
+The same thing happens to the E2E code.
+1. The code is accepted and deployed to a Dev/Test environment.
+1. The integration tests are executed against the deployed environment.
+1. The E2E test is executed in reasonable intervals, depending on how quickly they execute.
+1. The feature is ready for shipping!

+A project's pipeline shouldn't be any more complicated than this.
+If it is, you're probably catching bugs way too late which causes constant developer/QA interruptions and adds tons of stress onto teams.
+They will find they wants to be developing features, but are spening 90% of their time debugging issues found in production while completing their sprint work.

+## Deployability
+The ability to configure and deploy to an environment is a feature to maintained.
+This needs to be prioritized early, if not first, as these processes tend to not change through a projects lifetime, unless other sub-projects are created or other architectural schemes are introduced.
+Overall the maintenance cost tends to be pretty low.

+### **Requirement 1: An enginner may configure a fresh executing environment by pushing one button.**
+This rule ensures it doesn't require countless effort to spin up new deployed environments.
+One might argue this script won't pay off in dividends, as we really only need to execute it once per environment.
+But I would attest this is important for these reasons:
+ - As your organization grows, it's easy to spin up new development/test environments.
+ - It ensures the development professionals fully understand the dependencies of the project.
+ - It ensures load-balancing and replication requirements can be easiely met.

+**Suggestion:** Depending on your target environment, this step might not be necessary.
+But for example, if you're targetting a linux server and are deploying through SSH, you'll need a configure script to install your dependencies (like docker, nodeJS, or dotNetCore).
+These scripts should also check the installed versions of these dependencies and output them, as different versions can produce different results.

+### **Requirement 2: An enginner may deploy the system to an environment by pushing one button.**
+This might be one of the most important pieces for a new project.
+If you can deploy your system by running a single shell command, your development pipeline will be nearly in full CI/CD mode, and your engineers will be much happier working on features rather than tedious copying and pasting of files out in a VM.

+**Suggestion:** From day one, any time the project is deployed to any environment that process is done through automated means.
+Those automated scripts are must-have features that needs to be maintained.
+The good news is, these scripts will be the first thing a developer realizes breaks when it does, and will be caught early.